 Appearance-wise, they are medium-size dogs having long bodies in conjunction with their height and a bobtail.
 They also sport a pair of medium-sized eyes that come in many shades, especially blue, brown, amber or sometimes in a combination of both (Heterochromia iridium).

 Australian Shepherds have a medium-length coat that is water-resistant and comes in either wavy or straight.
 This usually comes in different colors, either black, red Merle, blue Merle, or a combination of either black, tan and white.
 Also, one key characteristic of these pooches are their full mane around their necks and feathering on the back of their legs.

 Just like any other dogs with medium to long coat that sheds throughout the year, Australian shepherds need regular brushing of their coats.
 Usually done weekly, to keep their shedding under control and to get rid of mats and tangles.
 Aussie shepherds do not need regular bathing.
-It is only required if they get dirty or if they started to smell bad.
+It is only necessary if they get dirty or if they start to smell bad.

 These pups should be have a balanced diet containing protein, healthy fats and minerals.
 Avoid feeding pups with foodstuff and dog food that contains corn, soy, wheat, and excessive amounts of protein.

 Aussie shepherd pups need to have all the vaccinations they need to grow healthy.
 Diseases such as epilepsy, eye problems, and chronic allergies that may lead to itchy skin.
 A regular visit to the vet is important to keep your pooch healthy and to figure out underlying diseases which may become severe in the future.